lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 - **Create business value** by enabling experimentation and aligning teams to customers
 - **Improve productivity** by creating a joyful work env and accelerating learning

-I can work both on-site and remote.
-I am based in Karachi.
+I can work both on-site (Karachi and elsewhere) and remote.

 # Hands-on engagements